LitzN/Life-gardens/README.md

 #### **Gallery Page**

-* Contains rows of images, customers can see examples of the work provided by the company.
+* Contains rows of images, customers can see examples of previous work from the company.
 Reassurance is provided through the variety of projects in the images and by showing customers the quality they can expect.
 * Row of testimonials, shows the company is trustworthy.
 Contains positive quotes from customers who’ve used different packages.

 #### **Contact Page**
 * Strong positive background image motivates customer to take final step and get in touch with the business
+* Company contact number is displayed as a link which when pressed will call the number, making contact easier.
 * Form for contact, allows users to get in touch with the company and provide the information necessary to start the process.
-* The link to the company contact number when pressed will call the number, making contact easier.

 ### **Features left to implement**

 * Add a message when form is filled correctly to tell user their form has been submitted.

 ## **Technologies Used**

 * **HTML** was used to build all the pages for the site.
 * **CSS** was used to style the html.
 * [**Bootstrap**](https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/css/bootstrap.min.css) was used to add responsive grid structure to the site.